 The Barcelona-Catalunya Circuit has hosted the Formula One Spanish Grand Prix since way back in 1991.
 The drivers and their teams usually descend upon the track in May time each year, and it’s an unmissable event for any car lover.

 Primavera is a five-day fiesta of pop, rock and underground music that hosts some of the biggest artists in the world.
-In the past the festival has had artists perform such as Pulp, A$AP Rocky, Blur, Kendrick Lamar and Lorde, to name just a few!
+This year’s lineup includes Lana Del Rey, Charli XCX, Troye Sivan and Disclosure, just to name a few!
 It is the city’s most popular festival and happens usually on the first weekend of June.

 Another of the biggest festivals is the uber-cool Sónar Festival.
 Since 1994 it has been welcoming crowds of festival goers, with electronic and experimental music (aka a good rave!).
 Sónar is divided into two parts: Sónar by Day and Sónar by Night, each with a different array of impressive artists.

 A rather important and highly celebrated festival in Barcelona is the Festival of Sant Joan, which is a celebration of not only Sant Joan’s birthday, but also the beginning of summer.
 The actual public holiday for this event is the 24th June, but people prefer to celebrate on the 23rd June with parties, fireworks, and a feast.
 During this festival, many people head towards Barceloneta Beach, where incredible firework displays take place, food is served, and music is played.
 It truly is an incredible festival!

 The music festivals just keep coming in Barcelona in summer, and next on the yearly menu is Cruïlla Festival in July.
 It has a wide range of music on offer, of every nation, genre and era, so can appeal to a broad audience.
 As with Primavera Sound, Cruïlla takes place at the Parc del Fòrum, within easy reach of the city centre.